I love the Roth IRA.

 Why Would You Want to Convert a Traditional IRA to a Roth IRA?

 The primary advantage of converting your traditional IRA accounts to Roth IRAs is that the funds will not be subject to income tax upon withdrawal – ever.

 Traditional IRAs in employer-sponsored retirement plans, such as 401(k) plans, are largely based on income tax deferral.
-That enables you to get a tax break on any contributions that you make to those plans in the year the contributions are made.
+That enables you to get a tax break on any contributions you make to those plans in the year the contributions are made.
 The money in the account accumulates (also on a tax-deferred basis), allowing you to build up a healthy nest egg by the time retirement rolls around.
-Once it does, any withdrawals that you take from the plans will be subject to income tax.
+Once it does, any withdrawals that you take from the plans will be subject to income tax at whatever tax rate you happen to be in at the time.

 With Roth IRAs however, there is no tax deferral on contributions.
-And just as is the case with other tax-sheltered retirement plans, the investment earnings in your plan will build up without being subject to income taxes.
+And just like other tax-sheltered retirement plans, the investment earnings in your plan will build up without being subject to income taxes.
+If you are tired of paying taxes and want to put at least some of your taxes behind you, this is a huge benefit.

 However, that's where the similarity ends.

 With a Roth IRA, not only do you not have to pay income tax on your plan contributions (which were never tax-deductible in the first place), but your investment earnings will not be subject to income taxes either.
 The only requirements are that you must be at least age 59 ½ when you begin taking withdrawals from the plan, and that you have been participating in the plan for a minimum of five years.

 With traditional IRAs and other tax-deferred retirement plans, much of the good news is on the front end: when you make your contributions, you get a tax break.
 With a Roth IRA, the good news is on the back end: when you begin taking withdrawals from the plan, you have no income tax liability as a result.

 No Required Minimum Distributions at age 70 ½